TXT to FASTA converter

 |---|---|

 Header format | Controls how sequence identifiers are generated.
-Preserve existing headers (default) maintains any ">" lines already present. seq_1, seq_2, ... or sequence_1, sequence_2, ... provide simple incrementing names.
+Preserve existing headers (default) maintains existing FASTA header lines. seq_1, seq_2, ... or sequence_1, sequence_2, ... provide simple incrementing names.
 Custom prefix allows defining a custom naming scheme.
 Extract from text (smart) attempts to identify meaningful names from surrounding text. |

 Custom prefix | Prefix string for sequence headers when Custom prefix mode is selected.
-Default: seq. |
+Default: seq.
+Prefix text is sanitized so spaces, punctuation, or pasted line breaks cannot create malformed FASTA headers. |

 Header extraction pattern | Refines smart extraction behavior when using Extract from text (smart) mode.
 First word of each sequence block takes the initial word before each sequence.
 Line numbers searches for patterns like "1.", "2.".
 Sequence identifiers looks for conventions like "seq1" or "protein_a". |